CLI Scripts in a Nette Application

 > bin/script.php

-# it works also with specifying the interpreter:
+# still works with the interpreter:

 > php bin/script.php